-Figure 3.4-8 through Figure 3.4-21 illustrate the 2040 Plus Project noise impact locations for each project alternative.
+Figure 3.4 8 through Figure 3.4 21 illustrate the 2040 Plus Project noise impact locations for each project alternative.
 For the San Jose Diridon Station Approach Subsection, the Monterey Corridor Subsection, and the Morgan Hill and Gilroy Subsection, the noise impact locations for Alternative 1 are illustrated on Figure 3.4-8 through Figure 3.4-10.
 For the Pacheco Pass and San Joaquin Valley Subsections, the noise impact locations are the same for the four project alternatives and are illustrated on Figure 3.4-11 and Figure 3.4-12.
-Noise impact locations for the San Jose Diridon Station Approach, the Monterey Corridor, and the Morgan Hill and Gilroy Subsections for Alternative 2 are illustrated on Figure 3.4-13 through Figure 3.4-15; noise impact locations for these three subsections for Alternative 3 are illustrated on Figure 3.4-16 through Figure 3.4-18; and noise impact locations for these three subsections for Alternative 4 are illustrated on Figure 3.4-19 through Figure 3.4-21.
+Noise impact locations for the San Jose Diridon Station Approach, the Monterey Corridor, and the Morgan Hill and Gilroy Subsections for Alternative 2 are illustrated on Figure 3.4-13 through Figure 3.4-15; noise impact locations for these three subsections for Alternative 3 are illustrated on Figure 3.4-16 through Figure 3.4-18; and noise impact locations for these three subsections for Alternative 4 are illustrated on Figure 3.4-21.
 Each red dot indicates a cluster of receptors predicted to have severe impacts and each yellow dot indicates a cluster of receptors predicted to have moderate impacts for the 2040 Plus Project condition.
-More detailed maps illustrating the 2040 Plus Project noise impact locations for each alternative are included in Volume 2, Appendix 3.4-C.